 The tax rate ranges from 14 to 45 percent progressively with the exception of income from capital and capital gains (see question 3).
-In addition to that, solidarity surcharge of 5.5 percent of the tax due is still being levied.
-This surcharge was intended to finance the German reunification of 1990.
-Recently, the government decided on the gradual abolition of the surcharge, with the aim to have it completely abolished by 2021; however, high-income earners will not benefit from this tax relief.
+A solidarity surcharge of 5.5 percent of the tax due was also levied until January 2021.This surcharge was intended to finance the German reunification of 1990.
+Effective January 1st 2021, the exemption limits were raised to such an extent that only high income earners now pay the solidarity surcharge as well as investors who have exhausted their savings allowance.
+Corporate tax subjects will not benefit from this tax relief and it will also still apply to capital gains tax.